-Jesism (pronounced: Jēs-ism like Jēsus) is for those who have a connection with the Jesus tradition, but who also value inclusivity, science, scholarship, and any other practice, teacher, or philosophy that better informs our reality and helps us live a better quality of life.
-It’s a paradigm that offers a liberating alternative to many of today’s mainstream expressions of Christianity, which tend to focus on strict agreement to a prescribed set of creeds and biblical interpretations, and are often co-opted with far right wing politics and religious fundamentalism.
+Jesism (pronounced Jēs-ism like Jēsus) is for those who have a connection with the Jesus tradition, but who also value inclusivity, science, scholarship, and other practices, teachers, or philosophies that better inform our reality and help us live a better quality of life.
+It’s a paradigm that offers a liberating alternative to many of today’s mainstream expressions of Christianity, which tend to focus on strict agreement to prescribed sets of creeds and literal biblical interpretations, and are often co-opted with far right wing politics and religious fundamentalism.
 The best way get quickly up to speed on it is by checking out The 9 Guidelines.
 If your first reaction is to think that you don’t want another label, sect, or ism, see the response to Question 4 here.

 MORE ABOUT JESISM can be found at the 9 Guidelines of Jesism >>.

 See some of the MOST POPULAR ARTICLES BY SUBJECT below: